 After the FKM, I want to introduce you to a second important concept in this reflection: the dictatorship of the app.
 In short, the need to monetize software with mass appeal has led companies to package it into self-contained, finite, and well-defined units with clear boundaries, specific use cases, and distinct features.
 With this methodology, they could communicate a clear business offer to the buyer, put a price tag, and gingerly get fucking rich.

-This took different forms and names throughout time, platforms, and demographics: programs on desktops, apps on mobile, web apps or simply websites on the Web, and so forth.
-Now, this isolation, this reduction of software to apps, is not only unnatural but delusional: software comes in systems and no software is autonomous.
-They need operative systems, libraries, and sometimes external services.
+This phenomenon took different forms and names throughout time, platforms, and demographics: programs on desktops, apps on mobile, web apps, or simply websites on the Web, and so forth.
+Now, this isolation, this reduction of software to apps, is not only unnatural but delusional: software comes in systems, and no software is autonomous.
+They need operating systems, libraries, and sometimes external services.
 Even the rare software designed to run directly on hardware, without intermediate layers, depends on specific hardware assumptions.
-The App is a lie.

 Water doesn't belong in plastic bottles, and anyway, it's not born there: you need a whole planet to make fresh, drinkable water.
-Apps are ultimately a tool to extract profit from software.

 Life and school management for students - Template by Alifah